Recognising the Symptoms of an Upper UTI Infection

 What Causes an Upper UTI?

 Most upper UTIs are caused by bacteria, especially a type called E. coli.
 These bacteria can enter the urethra from the skin, after using the toilet, or during sexual intercource.
 Once inside, the bacteria can travel from the bladder up into the kidneys.
-The exact causes of upper UTI are unknown.
-However, they often start as a lower UTI and move up if not treated quickly.
+Upper UTIs are most commonly caused by ascending bacterial infections, usually from a lower UTI that spreads to the kidneys if not treated promptly.

 Who’s at Risk for an Upper UTI?